Updates

 Ritchie, Stuart, ’Who Will Get My Money When I Die?’
 Rethink Press, 2024

 Subtitled ‘The Concise Guide to Making Your Will and Reducing The Impact of Inheritance Tax on Your Estate’, this is a significant addition to the existing literature on the subject.
-Drawn on Stuart Ritchie’s extensive experience and advising a wide-range of clients (with lots of helpful real life examples), the book is a clear guide to mitigating potential Inheritance Tax liabilities, while planning for possible needs in old age and in case of ill-health.
+Drawn on Stuart Ritchie’s extensive experience in advising a wide-range of clients (with lots of helpful real life examples), the book is a clear guide to mitigating potential Inheritance Tax liabilities, while planning for possible needs in old age and in case of ill-health.
 The book includes useful guidance on choosing executors and how to decide what to put in a Will.

 Websites

-End of Life planning – www.endoflifematters.co
+End of Life planning – www.endoflifematters.com

 Ann Kenrick OBE, former Master/CEO of the Charterhouse charity which supports older people in need, provides support and guidance to individuals and groups to get their affairs in order and plans in place.
 Whatever your situation – young, older, or, like most of her clients, somewhere in the middle – you will receive personalised, creative and empathetic support relating to your particular life context.
 Ann also runs free Death Cafés and practical, interactive workshops for community groups and corporates.